 Image via National Geographic on X

-These raptors dive at 150 mph, talons sinking with the force of knives.
-They’ve been documented killing wolves, deer, and yes, children.
-Legends in Central Asia even speak of eagles taking babies.
+These raptors dive at over 150 mph, talons hitting with the force of knives.
+They’ve taken down wolves, deer, and, according to old records from Kazakhstan and Mongolia, even small children.

 A mule deer with velvet antlers bends its head awkwardly while scratching its ear with a hind leg in a grassy field.